 Experience the day-glo, Pop-Surrealist universe of visual artist Kenny Scharf.
 Scharf’s characteristic cartoon imagery, graffiti tags, and dreamy futuristic environments come to life under the fluorescent black lights of New York night clubs in this party environment-turned-art installation-turned virtual, psychedelic experience.

-Moonage Virtual Reality is organized by Phoenix Art Museum.
-It is made possible through the generosity of donors to the Museum’s annual fund.
+Moonage Virtual Reality is on view from August 11 until September 30, 2018.
+This exhibition is organized by Phoenix Art Museum and made possible through the generosity of donors to the Museum’s annual fund.

-This exhibition is offered to the general public for free during voluntary donation, free-access hours from 3–9 pm each Wednesday, from 6–10 pm on the First Friday of each month, and the second Sunday of each month from noon–5 pm.
+This special engagement exhibition is offered to the public for $5 during voluntary-donation, pay-what-you-wish hours from 3–9 pm each Wednesday, from 6–10 pm on the First Friday of each month, and from noon–5 pm on the second Sunday of each month.